LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 "The Kingdom of Heaven is like..."

-The Kingdom of God is a living thing - constantly growing, expanding - welcoming all kinds of people.
-Most of us have experienced the truths of the Kingdom in the parish in which we have grown up - many of us before Vatican II and its hope of renewal - so we have experienced change and growth - not in doctrine, but in form and ritual.
-We have also experienced the struggle and pain of growth.
+goodseedThe Kingdom of God is a living thing constantly growing, expanding and welcoming all kinds of people.
+Most of us have experienced the truths of the Kingdom in the parish in which we have grown up.
+Many of us have experienced change and growth - not in doctrine but in form and ritual.
+We have also experienced the struggle and the pain of growth.
 We sometimes find change uncomfortable, disillusioning and fearsome.
 We can sometimes be overcome by the evil that surrounds us in this world.
-And it always tempting to avoid this struggle by retreating into our own safe, secure and like-minded communities.
+And it is always tempting to avoid this struggle by retreating into our own safe, secure and like-minded communities.

 But it is important for us to understand that the Kingdom of God is not about separating ourselves from everything the world throws in front of us.
 It's about dealing with evil, and living our lives alongside it, in the middle of it and in spite of it.
 Jesus tells us in the parable of the sower that evil is ultimately destructive, and that the final stage of the kingdom is when all that is evil is rooted out and destroyed.
 But that is his work.
 It's not so important for us to worry about how that will happen or unfold.
 What is important is that we always choose to live in the way God has called us to live - to be in this kingdom and to try to be fruitful.

 The Kingdom of Heaven is like nothing we would expect.
-It is as close to us as our dearest friend, or our worst enemy; it touches us in our greatest joys and in our deepest sorrow.
+It is as close to us as our dearest friend, or our worst enemy.
+It touches us in our greatest joys and in our deepest sorrow.
 And it is never farther away than our next breath, or sigh, or tear, or burst of laughter.